 Instead of spending time thinking about how depressed we are and how happy others are, we should think about the blessings that we have been given.

 Think about the spiritual blessings we have received from God.
-We are also fortunate that we can learn to meditate using a simple spiritual meditation practice that can us have a firsthand inner spiritual experience of the inner Light and Sound to explore wondrous vistas within us.
-By doing a spiritual meditation where we focus our attention within, we can discover for ourselves spiritual wonders within.
+We are fortunate that we can learn to meditate using a simple spiritual practice that can give us a firsthand inner spiritual experience of the inner Light and Sound.
+We can explore wondrous vistas within us.
+By doing a spiritual meditation where we focus our attention within, we can discover spiritual wonders.

 Many people search for a solution for their depression.
 Doctors, psychiatrists, psychologists, social workers, counselors, and therapists are there to help us.
-The latest findings by mental health professionals is that we can supplement treatment with adding meditation to our lives.
+The latest findings by mental health professionals is that we can supplement their treatment by adding meditation to our lives.

 How Meditation Can Be a Supplementary Treatment for Depression?